-Herbicide applications in crop can generally be made from 1-2 Leaf up to the first bolting.
+Herbicide applications in crop can generally be made from 1-2 leaf stage up to the first bolting.
 Follow all crop staging and use rate restrictions for application on the herbicide label.
 Target application to eliminate the majority of weed pressure as opposed to crop staging.

-Options inlouding:

-Clethodim to help control grassy weeds.
+Options inlcuding: Clethodim to help control grassy weeds.
 Clopyralid for dandelion and thistles